-(9 credits).
+CHE 699 Master's Thesis (9 credit hours).
 Requires completion of original research work in the field of study.
 Requires the thesis to be completed under the supervision of a faculty member serving as thesis advisor, and a final defense to the examining committee.
 Graded as Pass/No Pass.
 Prerequisites: good academic standing and approval of department head; prerequisite/concurrent: CHE 695.